Helsinki-NLP/OpusFilter/README.md

 #### `opus_read`

-Read a corpus from OPUS collection.
+Read a corpus from the OPUS corpus collection (Tiedemann, 2012) using the OpusTools (Aulamo et al., 2020) interface.

 Parameters: